 The Upper Soča Valley is definitely one of the corners of Slovenia where I have left bits of my heart.

-Join us on our guided tour from Bohinj to Soča Valley!
+Join us on our 3-Day Guided Trek From Bohinj to Soča Valley

 The area is packed with history and witnessed a drama of the twelve bloody Battles of the Isonzo (Soška fronta) in World War I. So bloody, in fact, that the otherwise emerald-green Soča River turned completely red, which even famous writers like Hemingway wrote about.